rszeredi/countries-quiz/README.md

 I love country trivia and wanted to build an app to allow users to both test their knowledge, as well as practise the lesser-known facts (eg. what's the official currency of Ecuador?).
 Inspiration is taken from apps that I love: Quizlet and Sporcle!

   ### About the app
   There are 4 categories of quizzes: capital cities, currencies, population, and flags.
-All have multi-choice modes, and the first two also feature a "type your answer" mode.
+All have multi-choice style questions, and the first two also feature an option to type your answer.

-  Users can choose from two "modes":
+  Users can choose from two modes:

     - Quiz mode: test your knowledge by completing a quiz and see your score at the end
     - Study mode: choose whether you want to study all questions, or focus on the ones you've gotten incorrect in the past